Scootifer/AI-Chat-Assistant/README.md

 In just a few short days this project took off in idea and potential.
 This is the beginning version of it to be shared with the world as a simple starting point for your own AI LLM chat service.

 Setup;
-Clone the repo
+Clone the repo.
-Fill in the .env file
+Fill in the .env file .
-Build with docker. "docker compose up --build"
+Build with docker. "docker compose up --build".
 You will need to download the model of your chosing through the ollama service in the docker instance.
 NOTE: Models other than llama3 will require some manual code fixing.